What You Need to Know About Property Tax in Texas

 Additionally, there are special-use exemptions that will limit or reduce the valuation of property, such as agricultural exemptions for farmland, cattle grazing land, and temporary exemptions like property damaged during natural disasters.

-The best practices for Texas business personal property tax compliance, like all tax compliance, is to be accurate, timely, and to pay very close attention to the varying appeal deadlines to maximize all tax savings opportunities.
+The strongest practices for Texas business personal property tax compliance, like all tax compliance, is to be accurate, timely, and to pay very close attention to the varying appeal deadlines to increase all tax savings opportunities.
 The life cycle of business personal property tax compliance in Texas can be summarized as follows:

 • File timely.
 File the annual business personal property tax returns by April 15 or apply for a 30-day extension through written request to the local appraisal district.
 If a return is filed late or goes unfiled completely, a 10% penalty is automatically added to the assessment.